jasonkresch/bots/README.md

   `git clone "https://github.com/jasonkresch/bots.git"`

-If you download with git, you can now skip below to the compilation instructions.
+If you download with git, you can skip to the compilation instructions below.

 ### Downloading without git

-If you do not have git installed, download the project's zip file by running the following command from your terminal:
+If you do not have git or do not know what it is, you can download the project's zip file by running the following command from your terminal if you are using Linux or MacOS:

   `wget "https://github.com/jasonkresch/bots/archive/refs/heads/main.zip"`

-*If you are on Windows or if the 'wget' command fails*, you can instead download the project ZIP file by [clicking here](https://github.com/jasonkresch/bots/archive/refs/heads/main.zip).
-If you download this file directly, you must extract it and then us the 'cd' command to change the directory to the location of the extracted files.
+*If you are on Windows or if the 'wget' command fails*, you can download the project ZIP file by [clicking here](https://github.com/jasonkresch/bots/archive/refs/heads/main.zip).
+If you download this file directly, you must extract it and then use the 'cd' command to change the directory to the location of the extracted files.

-From the terminal, go to the location where the ZIP was downloaded, and extract the ZIP file contents using the following command:
+If you downloaded with 'wget'. then extract the ZIP file contents using the following command:

   `unzip main.zip`

-After extracting, it will create a folder 'bots-main' which is different from the folder created using git.
+After extracting, it a folder 'bots-main' is created.
+Note that this folder name is different from the folder created using git to download the project.
 For consistency with the rest of the instructions below, rename this folder to 'bots' by entering the following command into the terminal:

+On Linux or MacOS:

   `mv "bots-main" "bots"`

+On Windows:

+  `rename "bots-main" "bots"`

 ## Compilation Instructions